orientechnologies/orientdb-docs/Teleporter-Import-Configuration.md

 Employee <---[WorksAtProject]---- Project
 ```

-So remember to **be coherent with the underlying schema** during the mapping definition:
+So remember to **be coherent with the underlying physical schema** during the mapping definition:

 Mapping:
 ```